camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ## Model a process

 Now, we need a simple process we can deploy.
 Later, we will extend the process with more functionality.
+For now, follow the steps below:

-Open the [modeler](/guides/getting-started/model-your-first-process.md) of your choice and create a new BPMN diagram.
+1. Open the [modeler](/guides/getting-started/model-your-first-process.md) of your choice and create a new BPMN diagram.

-Add a start event named `Order Placed` and an end event named `Order Delivered` to the diagram and connect the events.
+2. Add a start event named `Order Placed` and an end event named `Order Delivered` to the diagram.
+Then, connect the events.

 ![model-process-step-1](assets/order-process-simple.png)

-Set the **id** (the BPMN process id), and mark the diagram as **executable**.
+3. Set the **id** (the BPMN process id), and mark the diagram as **executable**.

-Save the diagram as `src/main/resources/order-process.bpmn` under the project's folder.
+4. Save the diagram as `src/main/resources/order-process.bpmn` under the project's folder.

 ## Deploy a process